GEOPHYSICAL FACT FILE

 Resistivity geophysical surveys measure variations in the electrical resistivity of the ground, by applying small electric currents across arrays of ground electrodes.
 The survey data is processed to produce graphic depth sections of the thickness and resistivity of subsurface electrical layers.
 The resistivity sections are correlated with ground interfaces such as soil and fill layers or soil-bedrock interfaces, to provide engineers with detailed information on subsurface ground conditions.

-Resistivity imaging which is also known as electrical resistivity tomography (ERT), is particularly useful in clayey ground where methods such as Ground Penetrating Radar (GPR) are less effective.
-The method helps to define transitional boundaries which can be difficult to detect using other geophysical methods.
+Resistivity imaging, also known as electrical resistivity tomography (ERT) is a particularly useful survey method in clayey ground, where techniques such as Ground Penetrating Radar (GPR) are less effective.
+The method can also help to identify transitional boundaries in subsurface layers that can be difficult to detect using other geophysical methods and is a useful tool for locating deep seated sinkholes and mine workings.

 resistivity imaging survey sampling sequence